Safeguarding Adults Procedure

 In addition, it sets the expectation for NHS commissioners to work proactively with all contractors and service providers to ensure safeguarding arrangements are in place and that they maintain the safety and well being of those adults who are in receipt of contracted NHS care.

-For further information on safeguarding adults as well as current local policies and procedures please see the Blackpool Council website here.
+For further information on safeguarding adults as well as current local policies and procedures please see the Blackpool Safeguarding Board website here.

 Reporting a Concern